403(B) / 457(B)

 Appendix D advisors can find forms, fundraising ideas and other important information in the Google Drive folder “Extraclassroom Activity Clubs.”
 Open Extra Classroom Activity Clubs folder.

 All school districts in New York State are required to adopt and submit to the State Education Department an Annual Professional Performance Review (APPR) plan for teachers and school principals or risk losing a portion of their state aid.
-More information.
+APPR scores are not considered public information.
+However, state leaders have agreed that teachers’ and principals’ composite APPR ratings may be released to parents or guardians upon request and verification of identity, only for their child’s current teachers and principal.

 Staff members may check their email from any computer with access to the Internet.
 Web-based email.